parmentelat/r2lab-obsolete/imaging/README.md

 ## cosmetic (P4)

-* come up with a means to set bandwidth on a node-by-node basis
 * nicer imaging-list (sizes, symlinks, etc..)
-* selector does not seem to check for nodes validity; i.e. `iload fedora-21` does not say that I screwed up and forgot the `-i`
+* check if selector checks for nodes validity; i.e. `iload fedora-21` does not say that I screwed up and forgot the `-i`
 * implement some way to store the logs from frisbee and imagezip somewhere